 The organization has grown rapidly and now has over 1,000 members.
 For more, read the Central Penn Business Journal feature article about HYP’s Founders.

 HYP serves as a catalyst in making Harrisburg a better place to live, work and play, while developing and retaining future leaders.

-The organization is led by a board of directors, all 40 years of age or younger.
-Within the board, there are the offices of president, vice-president, secretary, and treasurer.
+HYP is led by a Board of Directors, all forty years of age or younger.
+Within the Board, there are the offices of President, Vice-Presidents (2), Secretary and Treasurer.

 HYP has nine standing committees and two administrative committees.
 The chairpersons of the committees are nominated by the Nominating Committee and approved by a majority vote of the Board of Directors.
 The committees are:

 - Arts & Culture Committee

 - Social Committee

 - Sports Committee

 The HYP Board of Advisors, led by Chairperson Joe Massaro (General Manager, Hilton Harrisburg) includes representatives from local businesses such as Harrisburg Regional Chamber & CREDC, Central Penn Business Journal, Harristown Development, Members 1st Federal Credit Union, and more.